bruceman/tvdom/README.md

 # tvdom
-A simple and fast tiny vdom tool
+tvdom is a simple and fast tiny vdom tool that support parse html, diff vtree and patch to dom functions.

 ## Sample